MG Format

 How does encryption integrate with the .mg format?

-The flags byte in the header indicates whether the MessagePack payload is encrypted, and the per-user DEK is stored separately in the keys partition.
+The flags byte in the header indicates whether the MessagePack payload is encrypted, and the per-memory DEK is stored separately in the keys partition.

-When the encrypt flag (bit 1, mask 0x02) is set, the context database encrypts the entire MessagePack payload using AES-256-GCM with the user’s random 256-bit DEK and a 96-bit nonce.
+When the encrypt flag (bit 1, mask 0x02) is set, the context database encrypts the entire MessagePack payload using AES-256-GCM with the memory’s random 256-bit DEK and a 96-bit nonce.
 The encrypted ciphertext and 128-bit authentication tag replace the plaintext payload in the .mg blob.
-The DEK is wrapped (encrypted) by the CMK using the configured key backend (local, Vault, AWS KMS, or PKCS#11 HSM) and stored in a separate Fjall partition keyed by user ID.
+The per-memory DEK is wrapped (encrypted) by the platform’s managed key service and stored once per memory as a single wrapped-DEK record; per-user keys are HKDF-derived at runtime and never stored.

 This envelope encryption design means the AI memory engine handles key rotation without re-encrypting grains — only the DEK wrapping changes.
 Crypto-erasure (GDPR Art.
-17 compliance) destroys the user’s wrapped DEK, rendering all of that user’s grain ciphertext permanently unrecoverable without touching the grain blobs themselves.
+17 compliance) destroys the memory’s wrapped DEK, rendering that memory’s grain ciphertext permanently unrecoverable without touching the grain blobs themselves.
 The autonomous memory engine verifies the GCM authentication tag on every read, detecting any tampering or corruption in the encrypted payload.